 We have discussed the importance of marriage and divorce in the Viking society before.
 For now, let us simply say that marriage in Viking society was not forced upon women.

 A Viking woman had the right to choose her husband, and she had the right to file for a divorce if she was unhappy.
-According to the Icelandic Sagas, there were several rules that guaranteed Viking women strong legal rights.
+According to the Icelandic Sagas, several rules guaranteed Viking women substantial legal rights.

 “For example, a woman could file for divorce if she had been abused three times or sexually neglected for three years.”
 2